MDMarikar/storyshape/README.md

 # storyshapes

-i asked chatgpt with code interpreter to make a graph of kurt vonneguts shape of stories and turn it into a webpage
+chatGPT4 assisted HTML5 with d3 library interactive of kurt vonnegut shape of stories